webdev-kiwi/documentr/README.md

 Documentr uses the [Middleman](https://middlemanapp.com/) static site generator written in Ruby, to generate hierarchical html documents.
 This makes Documentr highly extendable with support for multiple pages, layout templates, integrations, and much more!

-These examples are written with Haml, but you may prefer Markdown, used in this way documentr feels very similar to writing GitHub documentation files, Documentr is compatible with GitHub Markdown documents.
+These examples are written with Haml, but you may prefer Markdown, used in this way Documentr feels very similar to writing GitHub documentation files, and is compatible with GitHub Markdown files.

 Like Ruby on Rails, Middleman makes use of [Tilt](https://github.com/rtomayko/tilt/), a generic interface to multiple Ruby template engines.
 This allows documentr files to be written in an array of markdown and markup languages, whichever you're more comfortable using.